 “I need to take a break from inquiries.”
 Really, I ask?
 Early bookings for the next summer season are more likely to result in getting your asking price.

 “I can’t afford it.”
-An annual subscription is only $15 a month more than a 6-month subscription.
-Just one booking would more than pay for this extra fee.
+An annual subscription is only $100 more than a 6-month subscription.
+Just one booking would more than pay for this extra cost.

 “I never get bookings until after the first of the year.”
 Many early birds like to book their next summer vacation early.
 Even if you get only one early booking, you’ve gotten a jump on the next season.